Truck driver for The State newspaper reported missing after not returning from route

 A truck driver for The State newspaper was reported missing after not returning from his route Monday morning.

-James Hucks was last seen around 12:30 a.m.
-Monday at the U.S. post office on Saxe Gotha Road near Interstates 77 and 26.
-The transportation manager for The State Media Co. reported him missing after he did not return from his route Monday morning.
+James Hucks, 77, was last seen around 12:30 a.m.
+Monday at the U.S. post office on Saxe Gotha Road near Interstates 77 and 26, according to the Richland County Sheriff’s Department.
+He was driving his regular route for The State when he failed to make it to his next location.

-Hucks, who is in his 70s, is described as a black man, about 5-foot-6 and weighing 215 pounds.
+Hucks is described as a black man, about 5-foot-9 and weighing 215 pounds.
 He has gray and black hair.
+A provided photo of Hucks shows him with a beard; however, his family says he does not currently have a beard.

 Hucks was last seen driving a white Chevrolet box truck with blue and green lines and “The State” logos on the sides, with tag number P566642.
 The number 54 is printed in large numbers on the back lift door.